lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     ...
     ```

-    * **NOTE**: idea is to clear all cookies that victim user account currently has in web browser
+    * **NOTE**: idea is to clear all cookies that victim user account currently has in web browser (related to target web application)
-        * will log victim user' web browser out of attacker user account's session
+        * will log victim user' web browser out of attacker user account's session (i.e. lose authenticated context)

 5. setup self-XSS session cookie